byexamples/byexample/docs/languages/python.md

 ### Empty lines

 Consider the following function definition.
-It is obvious for a human beign that the ``return`` statetment belongs to the function definition.
+It is obvious for a human being that the ``return`` statement belongs to the function definition.

 ```python
 >>> def foo():